TECH-Rubicone/redux-saga-controller/docs/api-reference/action-creators/clear-ctrl.md

 :::info

-This is an action creator that will help you to bring reducer to initial state before start initialization.
+This is an action creator which helps you to bring reducer to initial state.
-You can only use it if you have prepared a controller.

 :::